diefenbach/django-lfs/docs/user/management/catalog/products.rst

 Remove Accessories
 ^^^^^^^^^^^^^^^^^^

-Within the ``Selected Products`` section select all checkboxes beside the products you want to remove from the product and click on ``Remove From Accessories``.
+Within the ``Selected Products`` section select all check boxes beside the products you want to remove from the product and click on ``Remove From Accessories``.